ergo70/mercury7_webassembly/README.md

 To run it you need a local webserver, e.g. emrun index.html or python -m http.server.

-libmercury++ and d3 have their own licenses.
+libmercury++ and d3 come with their own licenses.